 - You need to book a time slot to visit a recycling centre - this is to maintain physical distancing to protect both visitors and staff, to reduce waiting times and to avoid build-up of traffic on the neighbouring roads; the booking system is expected to be in place as long as physical distancing measures are required

-- Trailers and vans require more space than cars – please ensure you make a booking specifically for a trailer or van as otherwise we will not be able to let you in
+- Some vehicles require more space than cars – please ensure you make a booking specifically for your vehicle type as otherwise we will not be able to let you in

-- Pedestrian access available daily between 12.00pm and 12.30pm at the following centres: Fraserburgh, Huntly, Insch, Laurencekirk, Portsoy, Turriff and Westhill (no pre-booking is required); this is for those without a vehicle only - please do not park your vehicle outside the centre and walk in as this can cause spillages and issues for passing traffic
+- Pedestrian access available daily between 12pm and 12.30pm at the following centres: Alford, Fraserburgh, Huntly, Insch, Laurencekirk, Portsoy, Turriff and Westhill (no pre-booking is required); this is for those without a vehicle only - please do not park your vehicle outside the centre and walk in as this can cause spillages and issues for passing traffic

-- You need to maintain physical distancing whilst taking your materials into the correct skips, we will limit the number of people on site to make sure this is possible
+- You need to maintain physical distancing whilst taking your materials into the correct skips

 - Please check the site layout before your visit and pack the materials into your vehicle in the right order